nexvium/allssh/README.md

 Ranges must be in ascending order.

-IP address ranges are not currently supported.
+IP address ranges and IPv6 addresses are not currently supported.

 Host must be configured to allow login using ssh keys.
 There will be no prompts for passwords.